Eternal Truths vs. Political Powers : Mark 14:53–63

 • His popularity threatened the political status quo.

-• His silence unnerved them all.
+• His silence unnerved them both.

 So, the Sanhedrin needed a charge that would stick — not just blasphemy, but something Rome would punish.

 Treason.
 A claim to kingship.
-A divine identity.
-Something that would discredit Jesus and his ministry.
+A divine identity?

 Jesus Stood Alone Before Them